-Periodic preventive maintenance will add years of life to your equipment.
+Periodic preventative maintenance will add years of life to your equipment.
 Reviewing the information in this manual will go a long way in reducing downtime.
 Remove hopper for easy maintenance of lower base unit.

-KEEP CLEAN: During operation, keep material from accumulating on Blower Filter and keep vent holes on side of machine clear of debris by blowing with compressed air.
-Always keep Filter in place while operating machine.
+KEEP CLEAN: During operation, keep material from accumulating on Blower Filter and keep vent holes on the side of the machine clear of debris by blowing with compressed air.
+Always keep the Blower Filter in place while operating the machine.
 After each use, remove insulation from hopper and blow out hose.

-Caution: Be sure to unplug machine before servicing.
+Caution: Be sure to unplug the machine before servicing.

-Note: For certain models the gear box located on the side of the airlock may contain a vent cap.
-Keep airlock upright to prevent oil from leaking out of vent cap.
+Note: For certain models, the gear box located on the side of the airlock may contain a vent cap.
+Keep the airlock upright to prevent oil from leaking out of the vent cap.